HAG87/atelierbump-site/_docs/01-userguide.md

 The tool enables to save a list of material correspondences, so if you work in another software with a standardized material library, reassigning materials is as easy to set up correspondences with your 3ds max material library one time, and use the saved list each time you import a scene or object.

-Note: When importing some formats, 3ds max auto assigns materials with random names, so use a format like **FBX** that keeps materials information.
+Note: When importing some formats, 3ds max auto assigns materials with random names, so use a format like **FBX** that keeps material information.

 ![mtlreplacer](/assets/images/ui/matreplacer.png){: .align-center .drop-shadow}